FAQ

 • rapid momentum decay

-In these regimes, breakout strategies often underperform while range strategies improve.
+In these market phases, breakout strategies often underperform while range strategies improve.

 ALGO's Mixed Personality